-6. Conclusion
+6. Conclusion and Final Remarks

 We analyzed sparse polynomial division and presented a new algorithm which uses a chained heap of pointers to divide.
 It sorts terms as efficiently as a multiplication and it uses few extra arithmetic operations to divide polynomials over the rationals.
-Its space requirement is linear in the size of the input and the result so it can often run in cache.
-Our implementation of Johnson's algorithm for multiplication and our division algorithm achieves high performance.
-This shows that the distributed representation is competitive with recursive representations when good algorithms are used.
+Its space requirement is linear in the size of the input and the quotient so it can often run in cache.
+Our implementation of Johnson's algorithm for multiplication and our division algorithm achieve high performance.
+Table 6 shows that we can divide as fast as we can multiply.
+The other benchmarks show that the distributed representation is competitive with recursive representations when good algorithms and monomial packings are used.

-We have integrated our routines into the expand and divide commands for the next release of the Maple computer algebra system, but in doing so we noticed a problem.
-The conversions from our data structure to Maple's involve a lot of overhead.
-New objects are created for every monomial in the polynomial, and these are all simplified, hashed, and sorted by Maple's kernel.
-We plan to address this issue in the future by modifying Maple's kernel to use our data structure by default for polynomials with sufficiently few variables and low enough total degree.
+Since we submitted this paper, we parallelized Johnson's heap based multiplication in [15] and our division algorithm in [16].
+We also integrated our parallel multiplication routine into the expand command of Maple 14 and the sequential division algorithm presented here into the divide command of Maple 14.
+For multiplication, we found that the conversions of our data structure to Maple's data structure (see Figure 1) incur substantial overhead when the multiplication is sparse.
+New objects are created for every monomial of the product, and these must be simplified, hashed, and sorted by Maple's kernel.
+We plan to address this issue in the future by modifying the Maple kernel to use our data structure (see Figure 3) by default for polynomials with sufficiently few variables and low enough total degree.